fetchai/agents-aea/packages/fetchai/skills/carpark_client/README.md

 ## Behaviours

-* search: searches for data selling service on SOEF
+* `search`: searches for data selling service on SOEF

 ## Handlers